Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 1. Non-stand-alone monitoring (standard kit)

    The sensors of the kit are read out via Ethernet or USB by a computer with the offered APIs (|bindings|).
-Individual solutions can be easily realized Examples for
+Individual solutions can be realized with ease.
+   Examples for
    :ref:`Bash <starter_kit_server_room_monitoring_simple_monitoring>`,
    :ref:`Nagios/Icinga <starter_kit_server_room_monitoring_nagios_or_icinga_index>` and